-Proper airflow is critical to maintaining required product temperature.
+Proper airflow is critical to maintaining the required product temperature.
 Even with optimal system performance, obstructions create poor air circulation and uneven temperature distribution, risking damage to your product.

-Load product evenly to provide passable airways between top of the cargo and body ceiling when loading.
-Do not block system's warm air intake and cold air discharge.
-Do not load product tightly against walls or doors.
+Load product evenly to provide passable airways between the top of the cargo and body ceiling when loading.
+Do not block the system's warm air intake and cold air discharge.
+Do not load the product tightly against walls or doors.
 This restricts airflow and will negatively affect system cooling efficiency.

-Truck body interior must be kept clean to prevent contamination and obstruction of airflow.
-Clear body floor and drains of all debris to prevent circulation blockage, and check evaporator unit regularly to make sure it is free of debris.

-Keep floor beneath product open so warm air can return back through cooling system.
-Block pallets help provide an airflow channel by forming additional space between body floor and cargo.
+The truck body interior must be kept clean to prevent contamination and obstruction of airflow.
+Clear the body floor and drains of all debris to prevent circulation blockage, and check the evaporator unit regularly to make sure it is free of debris.
+Keep the floor beneath the product open so warm air can return back through the cooling system.
+Block pallets help provide an airflow channel by forming additional space between the body floor and cargo.
 If you do not use pallets, you can utilize Johnson's polyslat floor racking systems.
 They are constructed of polyslat (recycled plastic) material to resist moisture and rot.
 Johnson's Airflow flooring option is designed to ensure sufficient airflow on the underside of the product.
-The channels provide a means for air to pass beneath the product, while the foam insulation below the flooring acts as a barrier to keep body floor cool.
+The channels provide a means for air to pass beneath the product, while the foam insulation below the flooring acts as a barrier to keep the body floor cool.
 Secure pallet loads with plastic netting instead of stretch film, which severely restricts proper ventilation.
 Avoid using slip sheets or hand stacking as these are not favorable methods for adequate airflow.

-General Air Flow Diagram